 Whether you zoom through the forest on the Otway fly or choose the spectacular walk through the treetops, they are both fantastic experiences.
 Especially if you are doing the Fly, give yourself a minimum of half a day for your visit.
 There is a nice cafeteria and playground.
-Take your time and enjoy all the sights, sounds and smells the rainforest has to offer.
+If you are taking a roadtrip along the Great Ocean Road take your time and enjoy all the sights, sounds and smells the rainforest has to offer.

 Otway Fly, Victoria

 Disclosure: Please note that some of the links included in this post may be affiliate links, and at no additional cost to you, we earn a small commission if you make a purchase.
 Commissions are appreciated and go toward maintaining the Curious Campers website.